SaiedNasef78/Course11-OOP-as-it-Should-Be/Project_Banck_System/README.md

-# 🏦 Bank Client Management System
+Bank Client Management System

 A console-based banking application built in **C++** using **Object-Oriented Programming** principles.
-The system supports full client and user management, financial transactions, a role-based permission system, and a complete currency exchange module — all backed by file-based persistence.
+The system supports full client and user management, financial transactions, and a role-based permission system — all backed by file-based persistence.

 ---